zhumeisongsong/broadcast-channel-performance-test/README.md

 When the publisher tab is in the background, browser throttling will significantly impact performance.

-In the test case `Continuous medium message test`,

 ### **Key Effects**:

 - **Timer Throttling**: `setInterval`/`setTimeout` minimum becomes ≈1000ms (Chrome/Edge/Firefox desktop), `requestAnimationFrame` stops